-I wish all testers read these software testing good practices.
-Read all points carefully and try to implement them in your day-to-day testing activities.
-This is what I expect from this article.
-If you don't understand any testing practice, ask for more clarification in comments below.
-After all you will learn all these testing practices by experience.
-But then why not to learn all these things before making any mistake?
+I wish all the testers to read the software testing practices updated in this article.
+Read each point carefully and try to implement them in your day-to-day testing activities.
+This is what I expect from the readers through this article.
+If you don't understand any testing practice, ask for more clarification in the comments section below.

-E.g: Lets assume you have divided your website application in modules and ‘accepting user information' is one of the modules.
+E.g: Lets assume that you have divided your website application in modules and ‘accepting user information' is one of the modules.
 You can break this ‘User information' screen into smaller parts for writing test cases: Parts like UI testing, security testing, functional testing of the ‘User information' form etc.

 4) While writing test cases, write test cases for intended functionality first i.e. for valid conditions according to requirements.
 Then write test cases for invalid conditions.
-This will cover expected as well unexpected behavior of application under test.
+This will cover expected as well unexpected behavior of the application under test.

-7) Make your test cases available to developers prior to coding.
+7) Make your test cases available to the developers prior to coding.
 Don’t keep your test cases with you waiting to get final application release for testing, thinking that you can log more bugs.
-Let developers analyze your test cases thoroughly to develop quality application.
+Let the developers analyze your test cases thoroughly to develop a quality application.
 This will also save the re-work time.

 8 ) If possible identify and group your test cases for regression testing.
 This will ensure quick and effective manual regression testing.

-12) While doing regression testing use previous bug graph (Bug graph – number of bugs found against time for different modules).
+12) While doing regression testing use the previous bug graph (Bug graph – number of bugs found against time for different modules).
 This module-wise bug graph can be useful to predict the most probable bug part of the application.

 19) Don't run out of time to do high priority testing tasks.
 Prioritize your testing work from high to low priority and plan your work accordingly.
 Analyze all associated risks to prioritize your work.

 20) Write clear, descriptive, unambiguous bug report.
-Do not only provide the bug symptoms but also provide the effect of the bug and all possible solutions.
+Do not only provide the bug symptoms but also provide the effect of the bug and all the possible solutions.

 Over to you:

-Sharing your own testing experience, tips or testing secrets in comments below will definitely make this article more interesting and helpful!!
+Sharing your own testing experience, tips or testing secrets in the comments below will definitely make this article more interesting and helpful!!